rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \resizebox{0.8\textwidth}{!}{
 \includegraphics{./images/5_evaluation/offline_trial.jpg}
 }
-\caption{EuroToken off-line trial}
+\caption{EuroToken offline trial}
 \label{offline_trial}
 \end{figure}

-There is some room for improvement in the practicality of off-line transfer of data between two devices.
+There is some room for improvement in the practicality of offline transfer of data between two devices.
 We found the process of creating a Peer-to-Peer Bluetooth connection between two mobile devices somewhat cumbersome.
 And the system would greatly benefit in usability from proximity based data transfer via NFC.

-Regardless of the possibilities for improvement, the trail successfully showed the viability of off-line transfer.
+Regardless of the possibilities for improvement, the trail successfully showed the viability of offline transfer.
 It shows the potential of the EuroToken system to act as a disaster proof payment system that remains functional far away from civilisation and during any disaster that would wipe out global communication infrastructure.

-The user trades the risk of deferring transaction validation until they connect to the network again for off-line transfers.
+The user trades the risk of deferring transaction validation until they connect to the network again for offline transfers.
 This allows for instantaneous transfer of funds, without requiring a connection to anyone in the rest of the network in order to perform the initial transfer.
 Possibilities of reducing the transaction risk between initial transfer and transaction finalisation is an